-Welcome to the beautiful Appalachians Mountains in the northwestern part of New Brunswick, Canada’s only officially bilingual province!
+My office is in the Edmundston area, located in the beautiful Appalachians Mountains in northwestern New Brunswick, Canada’s only officially bilingual province!

 If you are travelling from out of town to have your QHHT® session, you may want to take in some of the cool things to see and do, and plan a short getaway.